Trees

 Ivy derives all its nutrients and water through its own root system and only uses trees for support to reach the light.
 It also provides both habitat and food for a wide range of birds, insects and animals.

-However, ivy can constrict stem growth of saplings and cause stability problems to old trees in poor health during winter storms.
+However, ivy can restrict stem growth, particularly of faster growing trees and cause stability problems to trees in poor condition during winter storms.
 Only cut it back if your garden is especially exposed or if it is growing over leaves.

 TV reception